Undergraduate Course Descriptions

 Digital technologies have made communication networks ubiquitous: even when we can’t really notice them, they mediate most aspects of our daily activities.
 Networks, however, have always been the backbone of social life: long before Facebook, Twitter, Snapchat, or other similar platforms, communication created channels for information diffusion that linked people in a myriad other ways.
 Through letters, commerce, or simply face to face interactions, people have always been exposed to the behavior of others.
 These communicative ties embed us into an invisible web of influence that we can make tangible and analyze.
 This course will teach you how to map those connections in the form of networks, and how to study those networks so that we can improve our understanding of social life.
 The goal is to help you grasp the consequences of connectivity, and how small changes in the structure of our ties can lead to big differences in how networks behave.

 This seminar explores revolutionary communication and cultural expression.
-Looking at the ongoing Arab uprisings in comparative perspective, we will examine modalities of communication through which revolutionaries express themselves, describe and attack incumbent dictators and other opponents, call for new social solidarities, and construct revolutionary political identities.
+Looking at revolutionary movements from a global and comparative perspective, we will examine modalities of communication through which revolutionaries—progressive and regressive, from the French Revolution to ISIS— express themselves, describe and attack incumbent regimes and other opponents, call for new ideological solidarities, and construct revolutionary political identities.
 Revolutionary contexts are considered as battlegrounds where multiple narratives contend for visibility.
-We will explore relevant debates and polemics, historical and contemporary, concerning the political impact of technology and the role of gender and sexuality in revolutionary politics.
-We will focus on social media, political humor, graffiti, and the human body as instruments of communication.
-The overall approach of the seminar is theoretical, critical, and transnational.
+We will explore relevant debates, historical and contemporary, concerning the political impact of technology, the use of violence, and the role of gender and sexuality in revolutionary politics.
+We will focus on social media, digital video, political humor, graffiti, and the human body as instruments of communication.
+The overall approach of the seminar is theoretical, critical and global.

 COMM 423: Communication and Social Influence Laboratory (Falk)